Building the Courage to Be Heard

 We feel so strongly about our favorite singers, Claude says, because they, like us, are facing obstacles.
 And, in their songs, they own all of their experience—the beauty, struggle, triumph, loss, confusion, and wisdom.
 Listening, we identify and gain solace and hope.

 “What I know, after many years of coaching people at all levels of ability, is that, with supportive instruction and the right musical arrangement or groove, anyone can do the same for others,” Claude says.
 “We need only embrace and energize our true voice.
 This is not to say that we don’t need to practice: practice breathing and scales, practice some basic musical skills, and practice singing songs from new points of view to get the inner critic off our backs.
-In the Natural Singer program, we practice concentration skills so we can stay in the moment and not be self-conscious, but remain in a state of flow where the songs sing through us.
+In the Natural Singer program, we also practice concentration skills so we can stay in the moment and not be self-conscious, but remain in a state of flow where the songs sing through us.
 By doing this, we not only free our voice, we also amplify our own abilities to touch and inspire others—just as others with their self-expression and courage have inspired and touched us.”